 Practice Manager -

 Medical Receptionist - Dewi

-The Youth Reference Group is made up of a diverse group of young volunteers aged 16-25 years, who help support and guide the centre on key components of youth mental heath service delivery and community awareness initiatives both within the Centre and the broader community.
+The Youth Reference Group (YRG) is made up of a diverse group of young volunteers aged 16-25 years, who help support and guide the centre on key components of youth mental health service delivery and community awareness initiatives both within the centre and the broader community.

 The role of the YRG is varied and members are offered a range of opportunities to contribute to our centre and their community including; reviewing decisions regarding the day to day running of the centre, helping plan youth events and representing headspace Woolloongabba at events or in the media.

 If you would like to join our headspace Woolloongabba Youth Reference Group you can apply here, or complete the Youth Reference Group application and forward it to headspace.Woolloongabba@stride.com.au.

 Any upcoming events will be advertised online on our Facebook and Instagram.